int-brain-lab/prior-localization/README.md

 If you run into any issues refer to the [ONE documentation](https://int-brain-lab.github.io/ONE/index.html)

 ## Running example code
-We provide an example script that performs ... .
+We provide an example script in `prior_localization/decode_single_session.ipynb` that performs a region-level decoding of the Bayes optimal prior from pre-stimulus neural activity.
 The data is automatically downloaded from the public IBL database, provided that the above ONE setup has been performed.